DHHS → MeCDC → Environmental and Community Health → Drinking Water → Public Water Systems → COVID-19

 COVID-19 Resources for Public Water Systems

-The Maine CDC Drinking Water Program provides the following COVID-19 resources for Maine’s Public Water Systems:
+As the COVID-19 pandemic crisis unfolded in 2020, the Maine CDC Drinking Water Program provided the following resources for Maine’s Public Water Systems.

-- (May 4, 2020): Reminder – Seasonal Systems Delayed Openings due to COVID-19; important guideline reminders for seasonal systems opening later than usual in 2020.
+- Reminder – Seasonal Systems Delayed Openings due to COVID-19 Important guideline reminders for seasonal systems opening later than usual in 2020.
+(May 4, 2020)

-- (April 13, 2020): Bacteria Sampling at Outside Taps/Spigots/Hose Bibs and Hydrants; guidance on outside sampling and special precautions to take.
+- Bacteria Sampling at Outside Taps/Spigots/Hose Bibs and Hydrants Guidance on outside sampling and special precautions to take.
+(April 13, 2020)

-- (April 9, 2020): Access Letter for Essential Critical Infrastructure Workers; a letter generated by the DWP for essential critical infrastructure workers within the Water Sector to print and keep handy order to facilitate passage to their intended destination.
+- Access Letter for Essential Critical Infrastructure Workers A letter generated by the DWP for essential critical infrastructure workers within the Water Sector to print and keep handy order to facilitate passage to their intended destination.
+(April 9, 2020)

-- (April 3, 2020): Notification to Seasonal Public Water Systems Regarding Seasonal Startup; guidance for seasonal public water systems that will have a delayed opening in 2020.
+- Notification to Seasonal Public Water Systems Regarding Seasonal Startup Guidance for seasonal public water systems that will have a delayed opening in 2020.
+(April 3, 2020)

-- (March 27, 2020) COVID-19 Municipal Guidance: Designation of Critical Infrastructure Workers; a memo identifying essential critical infrastructure workers who play an essential role in sustaining and protecting their communities during emergency events.
+- Municipal Guidance: Designation of Critical Infrastructure Workers A memo identifying essential critical infrastructure workers who play an essential role in sustaining and protecting their communities during emergency events.
+(March 27, 2020)

-- (March 9, 2020) COVID-19 Resources for Public Water Systems; Additional resources and guidance to help prepare for potential impacts to water system operations and disease outbreak.
+- Resources for Public Water Systems Additional resources and guidance to help prepare for potential impacts to water system operations and disease outbreak.
+(March 9, 2020)

 Planning Documents

-- EPA Community Water System Emergency Response Plan Templates
+- Community Water System Emergency Response Plan Templates (EPA) (PDF)

 Maine Water/Wastewater Agency Response Network (MEWARN)

 As a statewide network of utilities helping utilities, MEWARN can be an import asset when pandemics such as COVID-19 arise.
 The network is available to all public and private water and wastewater systems in Maine with no fee for participation.
-As a MEWARN member, you will receive rapid aid and assistance in the event of an emergency.
-If you are a Public Water System and you haven’t done so already, consider joining MEWARN.
-For membership or other information, contact MEWARN at (207) 380-7324 or (207) 841-8920 or visit the official MEWARN Website.
+MEWARN members receive rapid aid and assistance in the event of an emergency.
+Public Water Systems are strongly advised to consider joining MEWARN.
+For membership or other information, contact MEWARN: Phone (207) 380-7324 or (207) 841-8920, or visit the MEWARN Website.

 Other Resources